Bird flu: symptom, transmission, prevention and control

 that it spreads from

 diseased or reservoir birds to healthy birds.
-Virus is shed in the saliva, nasal discharges and faeces of infected birds.
-Healthy birds become sick when they come in contact with the infected/reservoir birds, their secretions and feed, water or equipment contaminated with virus.
+A virus is shed in the saliva, nasal discharges, and feces of infected birds.
+Healthy birds become sick when they come in contact with the infected/reservoir birds, their secretions and feed, water, or equipment contaminated with the virus.

 What are the symptoms in birds?

-If infected with the mild form of virus, birds show respiratory
+If infected with the mild form of the virus, birds show respiratory

-result into severe form, swelling of wattles and combs,
+result in severe form, swelling of wattles and combs,

 coughing and nervous signs and

 Rarely is it transmitted from birds to humans?
 However, the persons working in close contact with birds could be at risk.

 How to prevent the introduction and spread of this virus?

 Farm-to-farm transmission is usually through the movement of live birds, people, contaminated vehicles, and equipment.